Embodied Carbon Reporting Required for BREEAM V7

-BREEAM New Construction Version 7 Launches Sep 30th
+BREEAM New Construction Version 7 Launched

-BREEAM New Construction Version 7 Launches Sep 30th
+BREEAM New Construction Version 7 Launched

 The comprehensive overhaul has adopted new minimum standards for achieving BREEAM ‘Excellent’ and ‘Outstanding’ ratings, with an emphasis on operational & embodied carbon reduction and wellbeing.